Overview – Mana Pools NP

 • Great birding destination

-• Less accessible than other parks in Zimbabwe, 4WD is essential
+• Less accessible than some other parks in Zimbabwe (4WD vehicle is essential)

 Mana Pools NP Safari Reviews